 How to Make the Most of Your Dental Insurance

-You finally make the leap and start paying for dental insurance this year, so it only makes sense to understand the best way to utilize your plan and take full advantage of everything it offers.
+Dental insurance works a bit differently than medical insurance, so it’s a good idea to dive in to understand it, so you can take full advantage of everything it offers.
 We hope that our tips below will help you make the most of each monthly payment towards dental insurance to not only get the most out of it but also to make you smile bigger :D.

 Get to know your plan

 An explanation of benefits is issued to both you and your Dentist each time a claim has been paid (or denied).
-Be sure to reach over this notice so you are aware of the process and how to react if necessary.
+Be sure to read over this notice so you are aware of the process and how to react if necessary.
+Your dental office should also walk you through what to expect for each treatment you need, and each claim that is submitted.

 Know your annual limits and use it

 Many patients are unaware of the annual limit established by their insurance provider.
 Being aware of your annual limit comes in especially handy when you need a multi-part procedure such as a root canal.
-If possible, try scheduling a root canal treatment at the end of the year and then your crown at the beginning of January.
-This will prevent you from going over your annual limit and save some for the next year!
+For example, you could schedule a root canal treatment at the end of the year to use up benefits, and then schedule your crown placement at the beginning of January.
+While it doesn’t always work like this, your dental office will walk you through the options to take the best advantage of using annual limits.

 Schedule treatment when you are eligible for the most dental insurance coverage.

 If you can, try to plan out your more complex dentistry.
-For example, if you are near the end of your plan’s year and you’ve already maxed our year dental coverage cap, ask your Dentist or Endodontists if you can schedule the non-urgent treatment after your cap resets.
+For example, if you are near the end of your plan’s year and you’ve already maxed out year dental coverage cap, ask your Dentist or Endodontist if you can schedule the non-urgent treatment after your cap resets.
 This can help you minimize out-of-pocket costs.